-1850 S. Platte, Denver, CO 80202 • 303.474.5000 kirkpatrickbank.com PRESERVATION BRIEFS DANA CRAWFORD'S LONG-TIME HOME, THE JAMES HOUSE ADDED TO THE NATIONAL REGISTER OF HISTORIC PLACES
+PRESERVATION BRIEFS DANA CRAWFORD'S LONG-TIME HOME, THE JAMES HOUSE, ADDED TO THE NATIONAL REGISTER OF HISTORIC PLACES

-On December 7, 2020 the Keeper of the National Register of Historic Places officially listed 685 N. Emerson Street.
-120-year-old The home sits in the local 7th Avenue Historic District, but the National Register listing elevates the home's significance acknowledges both its stunning architecture and its owners, including the family of Colorado's leading preservationist, Dana Crawford.
+December 7, On 2020, the Keeper of the National Register of Historic Places officially listed 685 N. Emerson Street.
+The 120-yearold home sits in the local 7th Avenue Historic District, but the National Register listing elevates the home's significance and acknowledges both its stunning architecture and its owners, including the family of Colorado's leading preservationist, Dana Crawford.
 Colorado Preservation, Inc. and Historic Denver partnered to nominate the home in honor of Dana and the family's stewardship of the house for more than 50 years.
 The house, formally known as the James Residence for its first owner, was built in 1900 during the beginning of Denver's City Beautiful movement.
 It is exceptional for its representation of the late 19th and 20th century Revival/Italian Renaissance residential style architecture.
 Harry C. James, an early Colorado banker and smelter magnate, commissioned the home's construction.
 James sold the home to Dr. John H. Tilden in 1933.
 Tilden is also connected to the locally landmarked Bosler House and the Tilden School Historic District in northwest Denver.
 The home later cycled through other prominent Denver owners, most notably John W. R. Crawford III and Dana Crawford.
 The Crawfords and their four sons lived in the home starting in 1967, through John's death in 1985, and has remained in the family ever since.
 Crawford is nationally recognized due to her successes and ethos related to development and preservation of Denver's historic downtown core, including saving Larimer Square, Denver's first historic district.
-And, due much to Dana's long-term care, the home retains a high degree of historical integrity both on the interior and the exterior.
+And, due much to the Crawford's long-term care, the home retains a high degree of historical integrity both on the interior and the exterior.
 This project was supported by grants from the State Historical Fund and the National Trust for Historic Preservation.
 Deon Wolfenbarger of Three Gables Preservation successfully drafted the nomination.